unpc2026/diary/README.md

 - Tone Policing

 # IGAF
 - Stop stressing.
-Take a deep breath, relax, let go of all your burdens and pressures, ignore everything, and everything will be fine.
+Take a deep breath, relax, let go of all your burdens and pressures, ignore everything, and everything will be fine
+- Don’t take criticism from someone you wouldn’t take advice from
 - Never interrupt your enemy when he is making a mistake
 - Act like a fool
 - Being pragmatic